MM-research-group/Poker-Internal-Search/README.md

 # Poker-Internal-Search

-Repo dedicated to replicating MCTS-like search in-context for the downstream task of poker.
+Repo dedicated to replicating MCTS-like search in-context for the imperfect-information environment that is poker (6-handed Texas Hold'em).

 For Internal Search, run the following: